nolliechyTW/WIL/Leetcode/Binary Search/33. Search in Rotated Sorted Array/README.md

     - You must write an algorithm with O(log n) runtime complexity.
 3. Will there be negative numbers?
     - Yes, the number will be both negative and positive
-4. Yes, the number will be both negative and positive
-    - Yes, there will always be a pivot point

 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category

 1. Binary Search<br>
 Binary search is typically used when the data is sorted or partially sorted.
-In your specific problem, you are dealing with a rotated sorted array, which is a variant of a sorted array.
+In this problem, we are dealing with a rotated sorted array, which is a variant of a sorted array.
 This is a strong indicator that binary search might be a suitable approach.
 Also, binary search is chosen for its efficiency in searching.
 It has a time complexity of O(log n), making it much faster than linear search (O(n))

 2. Two pointers <br>
 The two-pointer technique is inherent in binary search, where you typically have `left` and `right` pointers.
-In problems where you need to narrow down a range (like finding a target in a sorted array), using two pointers to adjust the search space is a natural approach.
+In problems we you need to narrow down a range (like finding a target in a sorted array), using two pointers to adjust the search space is a natural approach.

 ### Plan